 Avrohom

 Hailing from Brooklyn New York, Avrohom originally never intended to pursue higher education.
-He enlisted the Army in 2013 just after graduating high school.
+He enlisted in the Army in 2013 just after graduating high school.
 While he served as a satellite network coordinator, he began taking classes at his local community college where he discovered his passion for learning.
-After completing his time in the Army, he worked for just under two years at OneWeb, a small aerospace start-up, before matriculating into Yale.
+After completing his time in the Army, he worked during the day and continued community college classes at night before matriculating into Yale.
 After taking a wide variety of courses, Avrohom decided to major in Global Affairs.
-He is also active in various student organizations that focus on veteran’s advocacy, effective altruism, and outdoor activities.
+At Yale he is engaged in a variety of student organizations that focus on veteran’s advocacy, effective altruism, and rock climbing.
+Between his junior and senior years, Avrohom was awarded a Light Fellowship from Yale which allowed him to spend a fully-funded year in Taiwan.
+He also received other fellowship opportunities that supported study in India and the American West.
 During his free time, he enjoys biking, climbing, and running in Connecticut’s beautiful outdoors, as well as enjoying the wonderful food, sights, and sounds that New Haven has to offer.

 Rachel